Young girl holding yellow wildflowers in a sunlit field

 Gut health shapes immunity

 Around 70% of the immune system lives in or near the gut.
-Imbalances there often show up as allergic disease elsewhere.
+Imbalances there often show up as allergic disease elsewhere in the body.

 How I think about allergies & asthma.